 PSSR in Manufacturing

-- detailed review of the machinery’s design specifications
+- Detailed review of machinery design specifications against as-built conditions

 PSSR in Oil & Gas